 Video credit: Right Side Broadcasting Network

-Bo Nickal was part of UFC Freedom 250’s historic fight card, which took place on 14 June 2026 at the South Lawn of the White House.
-Nickal faced Kyle Daukaus in a middleweight bout and took home the win by a first-round knockout (KO) at the 4:34 mark.
+Nickal was part of UFC Freedom 250’s historic fight card, which took place on June 14 on the South Lawn of the White House.
+Nickal faced Kyle Daukaus in a middleweight bout and took home the win via first-round knockout (KO) at the 4:34 mark.

 President Donald Trump Jokes That He Could Take Bo Nickal in a UFC Fight

-Before inviting Bo Nickal to the stage at the P.A. rally, President Donald Trump lightheartedly claimed that he could take on Bo Nickal in the Octagon.
-During the speech, comparing their physical attributes, the president jokingly claimed that his years of golfing experience and weight advantage could outlast Nickals’ youthful athleticism.
+Before inviting Bo Nickal to the stage, President Donald Trump lightheartedly claimed that he could take on the fighter in the Octagon.
+During his speech, he compared their physical attributes and jokingly claimed that his years of golfing experience and weight advantage could outdo Nickal’s youthful athleticism.

-The president went on to praise the wrestler-turned-MMA fighter’s historic run at the UFC and commended his knockout win from last week’s event.
+The president went on to praise the wrestler-turned-MMA fighter’s historic run in the UFC and commended his knockout win.

 Read more: